Rethinking the Learning Paradigm for Facial Expression Recognition: Experiments

-To intuitively observe and analyze the performance of PLL in terms of confidence, we artificially re-label and test 2k samples in the AffectNet-7 (the ratio of ambiguous labels is the highest in the FER dataset), and count the confidence ratio of these samples, as shown in \cref{conf_acc}, compared to ``Random init. + PLL'', the combination of features from ``PLL'' and ``Pretrained'' confers a greater capacity to resolve ambiguities.
-We argue that within this process, ``PLL'' plays a more pivotal role in terms of label disambiguation, yet its potential is fully harnessed when integrated with ``Pretrained''.
+To quantitatively and intuitively observe and analyze the performance of PLL in terms of confidence, we artificially re-labeled and tested 2k samples in the AffectNet-7 (the ratio of incorrect labels is the highest in the FER dataset), and counted the confidence ratio of these samples, as shown in the Figure \ref{conf_acc}, during the fine-tuning, compared to ``Random initialization + PLL'', ``Pretrained MIM + PLL'' disambiguates these samples more effectively by combining the robust features obtained by SSL pre-training.
+They complement each other, but PLL plays a more important role in the disambiguation process.
+We have attached some PLL disambiguation results as shown in ~\Cref{ferplusresult} on FERPlus.
+The experiment results demonstrate the effectiveness of the PLL paradigm.
+For RAF-DB, and AffectNet7, see \Cref{sup_raf}, and \Cref{sup_a7}, respectively.